Phosphene: Electrical stimulation

 Phosphenes have been created by electrical stimulation of the brain, reported by neurologist Otfrid Foerster as early as 1929.
 Brindley and Lewin (1968) inserted a matrix of stimulating electrodes directly into the visual cortex of a 52-year-old blind female, using small pulses of electricity to create phosphenes.
 These phosphenes were points, spots, and bars of colorless or colored light.
 Brindley and Rushton (1974) used the phosphenes to create a visual prosthesis, in this case by using the phosphenes to depict Braille spots.
-Research has shown phosphines can be elicited by electrical stimulation in individuals suffering terminal blindness.
+Research has shown phosphenes can be elicited by electrical stimulation in individuals suffering terminal blindness.

 In recent years, researchers have successfully developed experimental brain–computer interfaces or neuroprostheses that stimulate phosphenes to restore vision to people blinded through accidents.
 Notable successes include the human experiments by William H. Dobelle and Mark Humayun and animal research by Dick Normann.

 A noninvasive technique that uses electrodes on the scalp, transcranial magnetic stimulation, has also been shown to produce phosphenes.

 Experiments with humans have shown that when the visual cortex is stimulated above the calcarine fissure, phosphenes are produced in the lower part of the visual field, and vice versa.